 - Economic benefits (how protection will affect the local economy)

 - Importance to fisheries (number of dependent fishers and size of yield)

 - Importance to species (degree to which certain commercially important species depend on the area)

 - Ensure sharing of costs and benefits of MPA among communities. ref

 - Design zones and rules to ensure that the community can continue to sustainably fish and receive food, income, and other benefits from the MPA.

-- Involve the community in decision making and ensure that the MPA meets the needs of different community groups (fishermen organization, women’s groups, etc.).
-Such efforts will support increased compliance with regulations and community support for the MPA.
+- Involve the community in decision making and ensure that the MPA meets the needs of different community groups (fisherfolk organizations, women’s groups, etc.).
+Such efforts will increase compliance with regulations and community support for the MPA.

 - When feasible, evaluate and measure the ecosystem services of the area.

 - Ensure balance between extractive and conservation uses (e.g., between sustainable harvesting and healthy reefs for biodiversity and tourism goals).